itsjoesullivan/typewriter/readme.md

 #Typewriter

-Typewriter writes type.

-##Why

-I wanted to be able to record myself typing easily, then play that elsewhere
+A simple way to record and play back events

 ##Usage